kingmoc/create-receipt-webhook-slack-notification-cjs-react/README.md

 ![](src/img/Guide-4/local-storage.JPG)

 I can confirm local storage has the proper information with the key set to '`receipt`'.
-It is important to note this data will always be stored in the browser until it is either manual deleted or removed in code (*I'll cover this later* &#129488;).
+It is important to note this data will always be stored in the browser's local storage until it is either manual deleted or removed in code (*I'll cover this later* &#129488;).
 I can now access this data anywhere in my app!
 Let's see about retrieving ...

 ### Step 2.
 Retrieving Receipt Data for Display